vikdevelop/SaveDesktop/README.md

 - your icons, fonts, and themes
 - your settings
 - your backgrounds (including dynamic wallpapers, provided that the same username is retained)
-- your GNOME and Nautilus extensions
 - your installed Flatpak apps and their data
 - your Desktop folder in the home directory
-- other items related to your desktop environment (e.g., Cinnamon extensions and applets, KDE Plasma widgets, etc.)
+- other items related to your desktop environment (e.g., Cinnamon extensions and applets, KDE Plasma widgets, GNOME and Nautilus extensions, etc.)

 NOTE: It can happen that a backup file will not be created, in that case, just allow access to the folder in the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) app.